risk-first/website/docs/thinking/Risk-First-Diagrams.md

 ## Thinking About Risk-First Diagrams

-It's worth pointing out that sometimes _the cure is worse than the disease_.
+**Risk-First diagrams show trade-offs.** Whether you choose to take an action depends on whether the trade-off seems worthwhile.
+In our dinner party example, "buying snacks" trades the risk of "Not Enough to Eat" for the risks of "Too Many Leftovers" and "Guests Are Unimpressed."

+This might seem obvious for dinner parties, but in software development these trade-offs matter enormously.
+Adding a new feature might trade off customer dissatisfaction against introducing security vulnerabilities.
+The diagram makes both sides visible.

+### Sometimes The Cure Is Worse Than The Disease

-By [Taking Action](/tags/Take-Action) you might end up in a worse predicament than you started.
-For example, cutting your legs off _would definitely cure your in-growing toenail_.
-We have to use our judgement to decide on the right course of action!
+By [Taking Action](/tags/Take-Action) you might end up worse off than you started.
+Cutting your legs off would definitely cure your ingrown toenail—but that's not a sensible trade.
+We have to use judgement.

 ### A Balance of Risk

-So Risk-First diagrams represent a [balance of risk](/tags/Balance-Of-Risk): whether or not you choose to take the action will depend on your evaluation of this balance.
-Are the things on the left worse or better than the things on the right?
+Risk-First diagrams represent a [balance of risk](/tags/Balance-Of-Risk).
+Whether you take the action depends on your evaluation of this balance: are the risks on the left worse than the risks on the right?

 ### Cause and Effect

 ![Stimulus, Response, Outcome](/img/generated/introduction/stimulus-response-outcome.svg)

-You can think about a Risk-First diagram in a sense as a way of visualising _cause and effect_.
-In _biological terms_ this is called the [Stimulus-Response Model](https://en.wikipedia.org/wiki/Stimulus–response_model), or sometimes, as shown in the diagram above, Stimulus-Response-Outcome.
-The items on the left of the diagram are the _stimulus_ part: they're the thing that makes us [Take Action](/tags/Take-Action) in the world.
-The middle part (the action) is the response and the right side is the outcome.
+Risk-First diagrams visualise _cause and effect_.
+In biological terms, this is the [Stimulus-Response Model](https://en.wikipedia.org/wiki/Stimulus–response_model)—or Stimulus-Response-Outcome, as shown above.
+The left side is the _stimulus_ (what makes us act), the middle is the _response_ (the action), and the right is the _outcome_.

-There are [all kinds of risks](/risks/Risk-Landscape) we face in life and we attach different value or _criticality_ to them.
-Most people will want to take action against the worst risks they face in their lives and maybe put up with some of the lesser ones.
-Equally, we should also try and achieve our _most critical_ goals and let the lesser ones slide (at least, from a rational standpoint).
+We face [many kinds of risks](/risks/Risk-Landscape) and attach different importance to them.
+Rationally, we should tackle the worst risks first and let lesser ones slide.
+The same applies to goals: pursue the most critical ones and accept that some won't get attention.

 ### Functions

 ![Input, Function, Output](/img/generated/introduction/input-function-output.svg)

-As well as considering Risk-First diagrams to be like the [Stimulus-Response Model](https://en.wikipedia.org/wiki/Stimulus–response_model), you could also think in terms of [functional programming](https://en.wikipedia.org/wiki/Functional_programming), which might be more familiar to us as software developers.

-We are _transforming_ an input condition (on the left) into an _output_ condition (on the right) by way of a function (the action we take, in the middle).
+If you're a developer, you might prefer to think in terms of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+We're _transforming_ an input condition (left) into an output condition (right) by way of a function (the action in the middle).

 ## Other Elements